 Folate and vitamin B12 share many important tasks in the body, which support the healthy function of our cells and the nervous system.
-If we don’t get enough vitamin B12 or folate, their common functions are compromised and our health is affected in the long-term.
+If we don’t get enough folate or vitamin B12 for a long period, their common functions become compromised and our health ca be affected in the long-term.

 What happens if I have too little vitamin B12?